minhhh/minhhh.github.io/blog/content/2016-09-29-unity-singleton.md

 **Singleton class types**

 * MonoBehavior based: These types of singletons extends MonoBehavior and shows themselves in the scene hierarchy so that you can look at their exposed members.
 Another reason is you want them to have an `Update` function to do something useful in it.
 * Non MonoBehavior based: Traditional singletons in any OO languages.
 These singletons don't need to be inspected in the scene nor do they need `Update`.
+We will not focus on these types of singletons.

 **Singleton lifecycle types**